suss-vli/faq/virtual_lab_benefits/faq.md

 ## 1. Lab Guide with autograding

 You can have Python and lab guide included in your course.
+For each course,

+The installation is done by the virtual lab team.

 ## 2. Single Unified platform for teaching and learning

+Vocareum runs on Ubuntu inside a docker.
+It allows everyone to be running on the same platform so that the lecturers and students will be on the same page.

 ## 3. Remotely access student's Vocareum

+Instructor is able to remotely access student's vocareum to assist them on their learning.

+Instructor is able to access it via the dashboard.

 ## 4. App installation and setup